Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/developer-guide/Sim-Diasca-about-type-specifications-english.rst

 Taking Care of Erlang/OTP
 _________________________

 First of all, type information must have been already extracted from the Erlang/OTP files of the install that will be used, and stored in a PLT (for *Persistent Lookup Table*) file for later-reuse (this is a preprocessing stage).
 Such a file is preferably created one time for all for each Erlang environment being used.
 Therefore a PLT file is better produced as the last step of an Erlang installation (see the ``--generate-plt`` option of our ``install-erlang.sh`` script, which streamlines it).
-This operation is rather long (ex: one hour and a half).
+This operation is rather long (e.g. one hour and a half).

 We prefer to have Dialyzer operate on BEAM files (``*.beam``) rather than on source files (``*.hrl/*.erl``), as include paths, symbol definitions and parse transforms are better supported this way.